 And while recent reports on the surreptitious chip tampering still aren’t validated, it’s the type of threat that should worry these decentralized IT organizations in particular.

 While IT has been decentralizing, attackers have scaled their automation faster and more comprehensively than defenders.
 Just when digital transformation shifted into high gear, compute power was becoming dramatically more affordable and accessible to criminals.
 Today, they simply trawl the public Internet using inexpensive and highly automated tools.
 In fact, you can buy logins to already-backdoored Windows machines on the dark web for under $10 each.
 Why would bad people work harder than they need to?

 Makhost is currently selling access to more than 6,000 compromised RDP installations worldwide.
 As we can see in this screenshot, hacked systems are priced according to a combination of qualities of the server.
 Image via KrebsonSecurity.

 From this grim reality, it would be easy to conclude we’re on the verge of ceding the Internet to criminals and spy agencies.
 But I’m optimistic.
 Yes, this “morning after” is a nasty one — but it’s a set of problems for which there are solutions.
 My optimism is buoyed by these strategic tailwinds:

 - The same declining cost curves that have benefited attackers can help defenders get faster.
-A modern IT team can now benefit from compute power, storage, and connectivity that used to be available only to the largest governments.
+A modern IT team can now benefit from computing power, storage, and connectivity that used to be available only to the largest governments.
 This creates the potential to make all of an organization’s data mutually interpretable and available for security and IT ops analysis.

 - Recentralization of IT operations is now a business imperative — and yields increasing returns — because recentralized IT teams can quickly share information with their peers.
 This creates network effects among defenders.
 You might say in the 2000s the pendulum swung to the extreme of decentralization, and we’re now witnessing the pendulum swinging back.